 Winnfield is a very small city located in the state of Louisiana.
 With a population of 4,565 people and four constituent neighborhoods, Winnfield is the 95th largest community in Louisiana.

-Unlike some cities, Winnfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Winnfield are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winnfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Winnfield is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Winnfield who work in teaching (13.27%), personal care services (8.82%), and law enforcement and fire fighting (8.55%).
+There are especially a lot of people living in Winnfield who work in office and administrative support (10.23%), teaching (9.97%), and healthcare (8.75%).

 Being a small city, Winnfield does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Winnfield with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.43% of adults in Winnfield have a bachelor's degree or advanced degree.

 The per capita income in Winnfield in 2010 was $15,364, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $61,456 for a family of four.
 Winnfield also has one of the higher rates of people living in poverty in the nation, with 38.46% of its population below the federal poverty line.

 Winnfield is an extremely ethnically-diverse city.
 The people who call Winnfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winnfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Winnfield include English, French , German, and Italian.

 The most common language spoken in Winnfield is English.
 Other important languages spoken here include Spanish and French.